 (F) The degree to which the funeral arrangements would allow maximum participation by all wishing to pay respect.

-If the funeral establishment, cemetery, mortuary, or crematory retains the remains for final disposition while the parties are in disagreement, it may embalm or refrigerate and shelter the body, or both, while awaiting the final decision of the probate court and may add the cost of embalming or refrigeration and sheltering to the cost of final disposition.
+If the funeral establishment, cemetery, mortuary, crematory, or hydrolysis facility retains the remains for final disposition while the parties are in disagreement, it may embalm or refrigerate and shelter the body, or both, while awaiting the final decision of the probate court and may add the cost of embalming or refrigeration and sheltering to the cost of final disposition.

-If a funeral establishment, cemetery, mortuary, or crematory brings an action under this section, it may add the legal fees and court costs associated with a petition under this section to the cost of final disposition.
+If a funeral establishment, cemetery, mortuary, crematory, or hydrolysis facility brings an action under this section, it may add the legal fees and court costs associated with a petition under this section to the cost of final disposition.

-This section shall not be construed to require or impose a duty upon a funeral establishment, cemetery, mortuary, or crematory to bring an action under this section.
+This section shall not be construed to require or impose a duty upon a funeral establishment, cemetery, mortuary, crematory, or hydrolysis facility to bring an action under this section.

-A funeral establishment, cemetery, mortuary, or crematory and its officers, directors, managers, members, partners, or employees may not be held criminally or civilly liable for choosing not to bring an action under this section.
+A funeral establishment, cemetery, mortuary, crematory, or hydrolysis facility and its officers, directors, managers, members, partners, or employees may not be held criminally or civilly liable for choosing not to bring an action under this section.
 [L 2013, c 17, pt of §2; am L 2022, c 294, §8]